OOKB/whatismarkdown/README.md

 - [MarkdownPad](http://markdownpad.com) for Windows
 - [MarkPad](http://code52.org/DownmarkerWPF) for Windows
 - [Marked](http://itunes.apple.com/us/app/marked/id448925439?mt=12) for Mac ($3.99).
 It provides a preview of your (Multi)Markdown as you work in any text editor.
+- [iaWriter](http://www.iawriter.com) for mac ($4.99).
+It has some idisyncracies, and was really originally meant just as a no-nonsense writing platform.
+Turns out it is good for plain old markdown editing however.
 - Or find another one and let us know about it.

 #### Online Tools